Higher-Order Exceptional Points Induced by Non-Markovian Environments: Higher-order exceptional points

-Then, we observe the emergence of EP4 induced by non-Markovian reservoirs.
-In Fig.~\ref{fig:Fig2}(a) and Fig.~\ref{fig:Fig2}(b), we present the total output spectrum as a function of the coupling strength $g_1$ between cavity $b_1$ and $a$, and frequency detuning $(\omega - {\Delta _a})$ between the input field and cavity $a$, for the symmetric and asymmetric cases, respectively.
+We now numerically observe the emergence of higher-order EPs through the total output spectrum under the pseudo-Hermitian condition.
+In the simulations, we examine two cases distinguished by identical environments ($\lambda_{1} = \lambda_{2}\equiv \lambda$ and $\Gamma_{1} = \Gamma_{2}\equiv \Gamma$, see Eq.~(\ref{eq:effective Hamiltonian})); different environments ($\lambda_{1} \neq \lambda_{2}$ and $\Gamma_{1} \neq \Gamma_{2}$, see Appendix~\ref{General case-double}).
+With this, we observe the emergence of EP4 and EP5 induced by non-Markovian reservoirs.
+In Fig.~\ref{fig:Fig2}(a) and (b), we present the total output spectrum as a function of the coupling strength $g_1$ and probe frequency $\omega$ for the equal and unequal cases of environmental spectral widths, respectively.
 The minima in the total output spectrum, highlighted by the dark red contour, correspond to the condition of CPA.
 They reveal that the CPA frequency ${\omega _{\rm{CPA}}}$ agrees well with the real parts of the eigenvalues of the effective Hamiltonian~(\ref{eq:effective Hamiltonian}) under the pseudo-Hermiticity condition~(\ref{eq:pseudo-Hermitian}), which are marked by the white dashed lines.
-The above analysis not only demonstrates the experimental potential for probing the energy spectrum structure by monitoring the total output spectrum, but also establishes the theoretical feasibility of using this approach to track and identify critical singular points, such as the EP4, in the non-Markovian system.

-Furthermore, we analytically determine the EP4 by directly solving the characteristic equation of the effective Hamiltonian~(\ref{eq:effective Hamiltonian}) under the pseudo-Hermiticity condition~(\ref{eq:pseudo-Hermitian}).
-With ${\lambda _1} = {\lambda _2} \equiv {\lambda}$ and ${\Gamma _1} = {\Gamma _2} \equiv {\Gamma}$, the characteristic equation expands to
+The above analysis not only demonstrates the experimental potential for probing the energy spectrum structure by monitoring the total output spectrum, but also establishes the feasibility of using this approach to track and identify critical singular points such as EP4 in the non-Markovian system.
+Furthermore, we determine EP4 by solving the characteristic equation of the effective Hamiltonian~(\ref{eq:effective Hamiltonian}) under the pseudo-Hermitian condition~(\ref{eq:pseudo-Hermitian}) as follows